aurnik987/ECE-4180-Automatic-Pet-Door-Opener/README.md

 Schematic:

 ## Source Code
 The source code was written in the Arduino IDE.
 Different code is uploaded to the ESP32 Thing scanner and the ESP32 Thing beacon.
+SparkFun has a good tutorial on how to download ESP32 default libraries to the Arduino IDE.

 ## Photos and Demos
-Photos:
+Photos/Videos:

 Demo - manually opening/closing latch from web server: